+jetties CEO means the chief executive officer as defined in the Jetties Act section 3;

 jetty has the same meaning as in the Jetties Act;

-jetties CEO means the chief executive officer as defined in the Jetties Act section 3;

 jetty licence means a licence issued under the Jetties Act section 7.

 (2) A person who holds a jetty licence in respect of a jetty is, for the purposes of these regulations, taken to hold a licence in respect of the jetty.